RYAN'S STORY: From Advertising to Africa, and Back

 Sure, the big consumer brands have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
 Often with one-hand tied behind their backs, good causes and campaigns need to raise awareness, spur engagement, and build trust with their audiences--be it supporters, volunteers, or funders.
 Sometimes even taking on a bigger challenge of behavior change and social impact.

-We believe nonprofits, mission-driven businesses, and social entrepreneurs need a partner that is willing to put in the time and soul to design a unique roadmap forward (no cookie-cutters here) for whatever the communications challenge might be.
-We call this brand marketing for the greater good, and this is what we do.
+We believe nonprofit orgs, mission-driven businesses, and social entrepreneurs need a partner not a vendor.
+A team that is willing to put in the time and soul to design unique and strategic approaches (sorry, no cookie-cutters here) for whatever the communications challenge may be.

 This the dark arts of marketing for good, and this is what we do—everyday.